 Topic task

-The examiner asks you for your topic form and he or she asks you what you want to talk about.
-The examiner uses the form to ask you questions about your topic.
+The examiner asks you what you want to talk about and then asks you a question about your topic to start the discussion.
 Listen carefully and answer the examiner's questions.
 Don't forget to ask questions too.